-MIAMI – Today in Aviation, the US Supreme Court paved the way for immediate trial flights of the Concorde airliner to Kennedy International Airport (JFK).
+MIAMI – Today in Aviation, the US Supreme Court paved the way for immediate trial flights of Concorde to New York’s JFK Airport.
 The first fight, without passengers, would be made two days later.

 Opponents argued that the supersonic transport (SST) was the world’s noisiest plane and that it would be an inadmissible reversal of the steady trend towards stricter noise standards and quieter airport areas to allow it into New York.
-Proponents contended that the supersonic jet would have only a marginal effect on airport noise, with federal research and experiments to back them up.
+Conversely, the proponents contended that the supersonic jet would have only a marginal effect on airport noise, with federal research and experiments to back them up.

-Additionally, the proponents’ main point had always been that the aircraft would comply with noise requirements that had already been in place at JFK for 20 years.
-All that was needed was for the Concorde to prove it.
+Further, the proponents’ main point had always been that the aircraft would comply with noise requirements that had already been in place at JFK for 20 years.
+All that was needed was for Concorde to prove it.

 The Port Authority of New York and New Jersey banned the type from landing at JFK on March 11, 1976.
 The authorities, however, were not the only group who opposed the SST landing at JFK.
 Protests started earlier that year when a drive-in of 2,000 cars stopped traffic near the airport.